Faroe Islands: Fauna

-Grey seals (Halichoerus grypus) are common around the shorelines.
+Grey seals (Halichoerus grypus) are common around the shorelines, away from human habitations.
 Several species of cetacea live in the waters around the Faroe Islands.
-Best known are the long-finned pilot whales (Globicephala melaena), which still are hunted by the islanders in accordance with longstanding local tradition.
+Best known are the long-finned pilot whales (Globicephala melaena), which still are hunted by the islanders under longstanding local tradition.
 Orcas (Orcinus orca) are regular visitors around the islands.

 The domestic animals of the Faroe Islands are a result of 1,200 years of isolated breeding.
 As a result, many of the islands' domestic animals are found nowhere else in the world.
 Faroese domestic breeds include Faroe pony, Faroe cow, Faroe sheep, Faroese goose, and Faroese duck.

 Geology

-The islands were built up during a period characterised by high volcanic activity in the Early Palaeogene around 50-60 million years ago.
+The islands were built during a period of high volcanic activity in the Early Paleogene, around 50–60 million years ago.
 The islands are built up in layers of different lava flows (basalt) alternating with thin layers of volcanic ash (tuff).
 The soft ash and the hard basalt thus lie layer upon layer in narrow and thick strips.
-The soft tuff or ash zones erode away relatively quickly, and the hard lump of basalt above the eroded tuff falls away, forming the first terrace.
+The soft tuff or ash zones erode relatively quickly, and the hard lump of basalt above the eroded tuff falls away, forming the first terrace.

 Volcanic activity has varied over millions of years, with periods of quiescence and various periods of quiet eruptive fissures and explosive volcanism.
 In a few places, mainly on Suðuroy, thin layers of coal are present, which are the remains of swamp forests from the time between volcanic eruptions.
-The plateau has therefore been divided into different basalt series according to the course of volcanism and the age sequence of the layers.
+The plateau has, therefore, been divided into different basalt series according to the course of volcanism and the age sequence of the layers.

-There are major differences in the shape of the islands' terraces.
-The lowest and oldest series are thick lava deposits that can be seen on the southern part of Suðuroy, Mykines, Tindhólmur and the western side of Vágar.
-The basalts of the lower basalt series are often pillared, which is shown by elongated, angular and regular pillars in the mountain side.
+There are major differences in the shapes of the islands' terraces.
+The lowest and oldest series are thick lava deposits that can be seen on the southern part of Suðuroy, Mykines, Tindhólmur, and the western side of Vágar.
+The basalts of the lower basalt series are often pillared, which is shown by elongated, angular, and regular pillars in the mountainside.
 Very regular vertical columns are found on northern Mykines, where they can be up to 30 m high.

 The middle basalt series consists of thin lava flows with a highly porous interlayer.
 This series has very little resistance to crumbling and weathering.
 As these erosion processes are more severe at higher altitudes than lower down, the lowlands are filled with weathering material from the heights, often resulting in a characteristic curved landscape shape.
-This can be clearly seen on Vágar, the northernmost part of Streymoy and on the north-western part of Eysturoy.
+This can be seen in Vágar, the northernmost part of Streymoy, and the northwestern part of Eysturoy.

-Glacial activity has reduced plateau surfaces, especially on the northern islands, where the surfaces have been reduced to a series of narrower or wider zig-zag rows along the length of the islands.
-The phenomenon is particularly pronounced on the islands of Kunoy, Kalsoy and Borðoy, where an eastward and a westward ice mass have eroded the intervening mountain range into a narrow ridge.
+Glacial activity has reduced plateau surfaces, especially on the northern islands, where the surfaces have been reduced to a series of narrower or wider zig-zag rows along the length of the islands: especially on the islands of Kunoy, Kalsoy, and Borðoy, where an eastward and a westward ice mass have eroded the intervening mountain range into a narrow ridge.